 Old Town and Clock Tower

-Stara Varoš was the core of Podgorica during the Ottoman rule (1474–1879) in the urban and architectural forms of the city, customs, way of life and oriental characteristics.
-The symbol of Stara Varoš is the Clock Tower, building located on Bećirbeg Osmanagić Square.
-It was built in the 13th century by Hafis-pasha Osmanagić.
-It is an interesting story that at that time he ordered a watch from Italy.
-In the old town there was the Turkish fortress Depedogen (popularly called Ribnica) built in 1474, after the Ottomans conquered the medieval square of Podgorica.
-The waqf building next to the Clock Tower was demolished in the middle of the 20th century.
+The Old Town, with its urban and architectural forms, customs, lifestyle and oriental characteristics, was a core of the old Podgorica in the period of Ottoman Empire (1474 – 1879).
+The symbol of the Old Town is a Clock Tower, the building located in the Square of Bećir Beg Osmanagić.
+It was built in the XVIII century by Mehmed-Pasha Osmanagić.
+An interesting fact is that at that time he ordered a watch from Italy.
+In the town there was the Turkish fortress Depedogen (popularly called Ribnica) built in 1474, after the Ottomans had conquered the medieval square of Podgorica.
+The waqf building, located next to the Clock Tower was demolished in the middle of the 20th century.

 Sastavci and brigde on Sastavci

-The sunset from the “Podgorica Bridge of Sighs” is something that will not be forgotten.
+The sunset from “Podgorica Bridge of Sighs” is something that cannot be forgotten.

 Palace complex Kruševac

-The former winter castle of King Nikola I Petrović is surrounded by a beautiful park forest and during the summer months it represents a unique art and exhibition scene and is one of the favorite places of fellow citizens.
-The complex in Podgorica on a hill on the right bank of the Morača was built in the 19th century.
-The central building is the Castle of King Nikola, which was built in the period from 1891 to 1894, and during the past was the official winter residence of the last Montenegrin king.
-The Perjanički dom and the Church of St. Dimitrije, which was also the family chapel of Nicholas I, were built next to the castle.
+The former winter castle of King Nikola I Petrović is surrounded by a beautiful park forest and during the summer months it represents a unique art and exhibition scene and it is one of favourite places of fellow citizens.
+The complex in Podgorica, located on a hill, on the right bank of the Morača River was built in the 19th century.
+The main building of the complex is a Palace of King Nikola, which was built in the period from 1891 to 1894, and during the past it was the official Winter Residence of the last Montenegrin king.
+Perjanički dom and the Church of St. Dimitrije, which was also the family chapel of Nicholas I, were built next to the castle.

-Today, the palace complex in Kruševac is the seat of the Center for Contemporary Art, an exhibition space, a botanical garden, as well as a music pavilion, which was built at the end of the last century.
+Today, the Palace Complex in Kruševac is the seat of the Center of Contemporary Art, an exhibition space, a botanical garden, as well as a music pavilion, which was built at the end of the last century.

-The former hammam (bathroom) was built in the Oriental style during the Ottoman period.
-It was designed in two single – storey architectural units of different bases, which were connected to the third ground floor.
-The disjointed architecture was dominated by three domes combined with dual – drain roofs.
+The former hammam (bathroom) was built in oriental style during the Ottoman period.
+It was designed as two single – storey architectural units of different bases, which were connected to the third ground floor.
+The extravagant architecture was dominated by three domes combined with a gable roof.

-It was later turned into a public bathroom, so-called Bath.
+Later, it was turned into a public bathroom, so called Bath.
 This was reported by the newspapers in 1926: “Podgorica got a new cultural heritage.
 On March 16th this year, the modern bathroom was completed, with bathtubs, showers, and on that day, it was put in function”.

 House of Čubranović

-House of Čubranović, located not far from the Clock Tower is probably the oldest “surviving” old town house.
+Čubranović house, located close the Clock Tower is probably the oldest “survived” town house.

-It was built in 1630 and was placed under legal protection, as a significant cultural and historical building of that kind.
-After the liberation of Podgorica from the Ottomans (January 1879), it also served for a time as the seat of the first local government and municipal administration, with Duke Ilija Plamenac and then Duke Marko Miljanov at the head.
+It was built in 1630 and it is legally protected, as a significant kind of cultural and historical building.
+After the liberation of Podgorica from the Ottomans (January 1879), it was also served for a time as the seat of the first local government and municipal administration, first with Duke Ilija Plamenac and then with Duke Marko Miljanov at the head.